w3f/polkadot-wiki/docs/learn/learn-async-backing.md

   locally on the parachain side.
 - Every parablock candidate recorded in the unincluded segment is immediately advertised to validators to begin the backing process.
-And the unincluded segment keeps record of all candidates in the backing process right up until they are included (in the unincluded segments there parablocks that are seconded, backable, and backed).
+And the unincluded segment keeps record of all candidates in the backing process right up until they are included.
+An unincluded segment may include candidates that are seconded, backable, or backed. parablocks that are seconded, backable, and backed).
 - A relay parent (not necessarily the latest block) and the parablock ancestors in the unincluded segment are used as execution context to generate a new parablock and, because the unincluded